realmohsin/notes/ts.md

   color: string;
   nutrition: { name: string; amount: number }[];
 }
 type FruitNutritionList = Fruit["nutrition"];
 ```

 We can even grab the type of individual items in an array.
 We can access a specific index, or we can use the number type to grab the type of every array value.
 ```typescript
 type NutritionFact = Fruit["nutrition"][0];
 // Alternatively
 type NutritionFact = Fruit["nutrition"][number];
 ```
 Not sure how this 'number' indexing works.
+Answer - Using 'number' is saying 'I want the strictest type that represents all elements in this array'.
+If there are different types, then it will return a union type.

 typeof operator
 Sometimes we might want to use the type of some runtime value to represent the type of another thing.
 This could be especially helpful when the type was inferred by TypeScript.
 ```typescript
 let rectangle = { width: 100, height: 200 };
 let rectangle2: typeof rectangle; // { width: number; height: number; }